ACTCollaboration/DR4_DR5_Notebooks/ReadMe.md

 		https://lambda.gsfc.nasa.gov/data/suborbital/ACT/ACT_dr4/likelihoods/actpollite_python_dr4.01.tar.gz

 	- Extract the files from the `tar.gz` zipped file.
-There should be a new folder make in your current directory called `actpollite_python_dr4.01`.
+There should be a new folder made in your current directory called `actpollite_python_dr4.01`.
 	- Navigate into `actpollite_python_dr4.01` and run the following:

 		pip install . --user